 Learn more in CFI’s Economic Value Added Guide.

 Economic Profit Example

 For example, imagine a company has two choices: Invest $1,000 into a new t-shirt product line (Project #1) or invest $1,000 into a new sock product line (Project #2).
 Project #1 will have revenues of $200 and costs of $125, while Project #2 will have revenues of $300 and costs of $280.

 Below is an example (simplified) calculation of how to calculate the economic profit of each project.

 The first step is to calculate the cash flow of each project.
 For a detailed explanation of how to perform the calculation, see CFI’s Ultimate Cash Flow Guide.

 The next step is to take the difference between the cash flows of each project and compare them to see which generates more economic profit.

 As you can see, Project #2 generates a positive economic profit, relative to Project #1.
 Learn more in CFI’s Financial Modeling Courses.

-Thank you for reading this guide to understanding accounting profit vs economic profit.
-CFI’s mission is to help anyone become a world-class financial analyst.
+Thank you for reading CFI’s guide to Accounting Profit vs Economic Profit.
 These additional CFI resources will be helpful: